DataDog/hiring-engineers/answers.md

     - This link: https://docs.datadoghq.com/integrations/postgres/#validation says to run the status subcommand and 'look for postgres under the Checks section'.
 So I run sudo datadog-agent status and scroll down to the Checks section:
     - Alas!
 There's an error saying database "pg_stat_database" doesn't exist
       ![postgres error](/assets/metrics/postgres_error.png)
-    - My guess as to this error is: when I edited the conf.yaml folder, I named the db pg_stat_database, but I think that's not actually the name of the database and I should have left that section blank.
+    - My guess is: when I edited the conf.yaml folder, I named the db pg_stat_database, but I think that's not actually the name of the database and I should have left that section blank.
 So I cd into the postgres.d folder, and then run sudo vim conf.yaml to comment out the db name:
       ![edit conf.yaml](/assets/metrics/edit_conf_yaml.png)
     - I run the restart command: sudo service datadog-agent restart
       ![restart agent second try](/assets/metrics/restart_agent_V2.png)